 - a very good working knowledge (written and oral) of the English Language is essential (at least a B2 level of the Common European Framework i.e. equivalent to a Cambridge First Certificate).

 Students who do not meet these academic requirements (in terms of credits), need to pass the required exams before being formally admitted.
 The “missing” credits can be taken at the University of Florence or in the University of origin of the potential candidates.
-To satisfy the English language proficiency requirements students need to:
+To satisfy the English language proficiency requirements students need to satisfy one of the following requirements:

 - give evidence that their undergraduate degree course was taught entirely in English